Roza Eskenazi: Decline and rediscovery

-Last days
+Final years

-Eskenazi spent her twilight years in quiet, at her home in Kipoupoli, together with Christos Philipakopoulos.
-Although she was a Jew from birth, she converted to the Greek Orthodox faith in 1976, and was renamed Rozalia Eskenazi.
+Eskenazi spent her final years in quiet solitude, at her home in Kipoupoli, together with Christos Philipakopoulos.
+Although she was born Jewish, she converted to the Greek Orthodox faith in 1976, and was renamed Rozalia Eskenazi.
 Within two years, she began to show symptoms of Alzheimer's disease and would occasionally get lost as she made her way home.
 In the summer of 1980, she slipped at home and broke her hip.
-This led to three months in the hospital, with Christos constantly by her side, tending to her every need.
+She was hospitalised for three months.
 She returned home briefly, but was soon back in a private clinic due to an infection.
 She died there on December 2, 1980.
 Roza Eskenazi was buried in an unmarked grave in the village of Stomio in Korinthia.
 In 2008, the village's cultural committee raised enough money to erect a simple tombstone, with the inscription, "Roza Eskenazi, Artist".

-Biographies
+Legacy

 In 1982, two years after her death, Kostas Hatzidoulis published a brief memoir entitled Αυτά που Θυμάμαι ("The Things I Remember"), based on interviews Eskenazi gave later in life.
 Included in the book was a vast collection of photographs, especially of Roza early in her career.

+In 1991, Greek writer, Dinos Christianopoulos wrote a short story about her, titled "Roza Eskenazi".
+In 1996, it was republished in Haaretz in Israel, in a Hebrew translation by Amir Zuckerman.

-In 2008, filmmaker Roy Sher of Sher Productions began work on a musical documentary named My Sweet Canary, based on the life and career of Roza Eskenazi.
+In 2008, Israeli filmmaker Roy Sher of Sher Productions began work on a musical documentary named My Sweet Canary, based on the life and career of Roza Eskenazi.
 The film, an international coproduction, follows three young musicians from Greece, Turkey, and Israel, who embark on a journey in search of Greece's best-known and best-loved Rebetiko artist.
-The film was scheduled to be released in 2011.
+The film was released in 2011.

+In 2011, an evening was dedicated to her repertoire at the Jerusalem International Oud Festival in Israel.

+In 2025, she was commemorated by the Jewish Culture Festival in Kraków, with pieces from her repertoire performed by Hungarian singer Veronika Varga and the Greek oud player Andreas Andreou.